Differences Between Python 3 vs Python 2

 - In Python 3, a print function has been used means arguments should be enclosed in parenthesis.
 E.g. print (“This is Python 3”).
 In Python 2, a print is treated as a statement.
 E.g. print “This is Python”.

 - In Python 3, the value of integers division would be appropriate by default.
 E.g. divide 5/2 will result in 2.5.
-In Python 2, we need to provide data type as a float if the output will come in decimal otherwise only result will come in integer only.
+In Python 2, we need to provide data type as a float if the output will come in decimal otherwise only the result will come in an integer only.
 E.g. 5/2 give result 2.

 - In Python 3, Syntax changes are done to make the programming language more effective and easy for the developers compared to Python 2.

 - In Python 3, for handling or catching exceptions we need to use “as” keyword.
 E.g. except Error as err (except some exception as a variable).
 In Python 2, we need to use ‘,’ for the same.
 E.g. except Error, err (except some exception, err).